 ---|---|---|

-Physical removal | Individual fleas can be removed from birds with tweezers by grasping and pilling firmly, followed by applying an antibiotic ointment to the area where the flea was found to minimize risk of secondary infections. | P Koehler et al., 2015 |
+Physical removal | Individual fleas can be carefully removed using tweezers, by grasping the flea firmly and pulling from the skin.
+Followed by applying an topical antibiotic ointment to the area where the flea was found to minimize risk of secondary infections. | P Koehler et al., 2015 |

 Winter | Spring | Summer | Autumn |

-© AnimalDVM, LLC.
-2018 All Rights Reserved.
+© 2024 PoultryDVM All Rights Reserved.